Public Service Medal

 Nominations for the PSM are accepted year-round with closing dates as follows:

-- 1 August for the Australia Day Honours List (26 January)
+- 1 July for the Australia Day Honours List (26 January)

-- 1 February for the King’s Birthday Honours List (June).
+- 1 December for the King’s Birthday Honours List (June)

 Yes.
-To be eligible for consideration by the NSW PSM Committee, nominations must be accompanied by at least 3 referee statements which comment on the services of the nominee.
+To be eligible for consideration by the NSW PSM Committee, nominations must be accompanied by at least 3 referee statements that comment on the services of the nominee.
 Statements should be on official letterhead (where appropriate) and signed by the referee.
 The NSW PSM Committee does not contact the referees to obtain statements on the nominator’s behalf.

 Nominators can find out the outcome of a nomination only when the Australian Honours are announced on either Australia Day (26 January) or the King’s Birthday (June) each year.